-Configuration C, ProLiant DL580 (dual-peer architecture), a more complex scenario: This demonstrates the slot ordering difference when additional disk and network controllers are inserted out of order in the configuration.
+Configuration C, ProLiant DL580 (triple-peer architecture), another more complex scenario: This demonstrates the slot ordering difference when additional network controllers are inserted out of order in the configuration.
 Two tables with a side bar description of what the PCI BIOS does during the discovery process illustrate the configurations.